 After the IT department is well-aligned with the business objectives, bring together leaders drawn from all the departments, since each business department utilizes supporting technologies.
 A successful compliance plan calls for the need to develop an inter-departmental team to assess all digital assets and the particular data that they process, transmit and store.
 This allows the team to get the entire perspective of all the organization’s networks, systems and software, to understand the connections that affect compliance, risks, security, and the data transmissions.

-Each person in the company should be held accountable for cybersecurity, and each person should be given the support to learn and implement the ability to support their duties for cybersecurity and risk management.
+Each person in the company should be held accountable for cybersecurity, and each person should be given the training and support to learn and implement the ability to support their duties for cybersecurity and risk management.
 By developing a culture of cyber-informed individuals in which all workers know how their role is associated with the cybersecurity of an organization, it is easy to maintain a strong profile of information security, and supporting its place in enterprise data management.

 Concentrate on Technical Excellence